austindflatt/crypto-currency-tracker/README.md

 # Crypto Currency Tracker

 This project is a web application that allows the user to track different crypto currencies.
 A user is able to add crypto currencies to their watchlist and it is saved to local storage.
-The user also has the option to view a chart of a selected crypto currency.
+The user also has the option to view a chart of a selected crypto currency 24 hour change.

 ## Features